Here are the most-watched elk film clips (from over 100 hours of film condensed to 5 minutes):

 • Scientifically speaking, elk belong to the Mammalian Order, in the family Cervidae.
 Other members of Cervidae include moose and the various deer species.
 Moose antlers are the only ones larger than the Rocky Mountain elk antlers.

-• The smallest elk species and the only one native to California, the Tule elk, almost went extinct from over-hunting (10 were found to exist in the late 1870s in Kern County.)
+• The smallest elk species and the only one native to California, the Tule elk, almost went extinct from over-hunting and loss of habitat (10 were found to exist in the late 1870s in Kern County.)
 Thanks to conservation efforts, Tule elk survived and have been placed on preserves all over California.
 A mature Tule elk bull will weigh about 400 pounds.

 • Bull elk love the water.
 In Bear Valley Springs in the summer, you can find them often dipping in Cub Lake, 4-Island Lake and Jack’s Hole.